 “Policies and regulation might just force hiring managers to do this in a less structured and more informal way, which wouldn’t be positive,” Kluemper notes.

-“This is a really gray area right now,” she says, since it’s nearly impossible to prove that the hiring manager Googled you to find out that you want to have kids or that you observe the Sabbath.
+“This is a really gray area right now,” she says since it’s nearly impossible to prove that the hiring manager Googled you to find out that you want to have kids or that you observe the Sabbath.
 “It’s much harder to prove, especially since many of these judgments are even formed subconsciously.
 The employer may not even realize that he or she is discriminating.”

 Yet research indicates that employers are indeed discriminating based on social media findings.
 Carnegie Mellon University professor Alessandro Acquisti recently created fake identities of identical candidates who identified their religion only on social media.
 The results showed that those who self-identified on Facebook as Muslim received 17% fewer callbacks.
-And since technology always develops much faster that the law, Acquisti notes that it’s very hard for policymakers to address these issues.
+And since technology always develops much faster than the law, Acquisti notes that it’s very hard for policymakers to address these issues.